The syslog-ng OSE application has been resurrected on macOS by our developer team.

 Testing

-In order to run the tests, you have to install first the Criterion testing framework (for example: brew install criterion), and re-configure the build with testing enabled.
+In order to run the tests, you have to install first the Criterion testing framework (for example: brew install criterion), and re-configure the build with testing enabled (--enable-tests or -DBUILD_TESTING=ON).
 After that use the command below:

 make check -j4